 As an amputee you soon realise that you really have be inventive, innovative and adapt to many varied situations if you want to have a full and fulfilling life.
 This section is designed to share ideas and techniques developed as an amputee.

 Also my race cars required significant modification to the pedals and needed to be left hand drive to enable me to change gear with my right hand.

-You mainly learn by trial and trauma so I have added my own remedies developed or passed on to me over the last 50 "artificial" years.
+You mainly learn by trial and trauma so I have added my own remedies developed or passed on to me over the last 60 plus "artificial" years.